Harris's hawk: Hunting

 While most raptors are solitary, only coming together for breeding and migration, Harris's hawks will hunt in cooperative groups of two to six.
 This is believed to be an adaptation to the lack of prey in the desert climate in which they live.
 In one hunting technique, a small group flies ahead and scouts, then another group member flies ahead and scouts, and this continues until prey is bagged and shared.
 In another, all the hawks spread around the prey and one bird flushes it out.
 Harris's hawks will often chase prey on foot and are quite fast on the ground; their long legs are adapted for this, whereas most other hawks do not spend as much time on the ground.
 Groups of Harris's hawks tend to be more successful at capturing prey than lone hawks, with groups of two to four individuals having ~10% higher success rates per extra individual.

 Relationship with humans

 Falconry

-Since about 1980, Harris's hawks have been increasingly used in falconry and are now the most popular hawks in the West (outside of Asia) for that purpose, as they are one of the easiest to train and the most social.
+Since about 1980, Harris's hawks have been increasingly used in falconry and are currently the most popular hawks in the West (outside of Asia) for that purpose, as they are easy to train and are very social.

-Trained Harris's hawks have been used to remove an unwanted pigeon population from London's Trafalgar Square, and from the tennis courts at Wimbledon.
+Trained Harris's hawks have been used to remove an unwanted pigeon population from London's Trafalgar Square, and from the tennis courts at Wimbledon..